Lungwort / Bethlehem sage

 Pulmonaria saccharata

 Lungwort / Bethlehem sage (Pulmonaria saccharata) is a groundcover suited to the Colorado Front Range.
-It matures to about 8–12 in tall and 12–24 in wide, needs medium water, and prefers part to shade.
+It matures to about 8–12 in tall and 12–24 in wide, needs medium water, and prefers dappled sun to deep shade.
 Silver-spotted foliage; pink-to-blue early spring blooms.
 Best in moist shade.

 At a glance